 |Fixed-rate term||Interest rate||Monthly repayment||Amount paid off in first two years|

-- The rate is guaranteed to stay the same for the duration of the deal
+- You can fix the rate for the duration of the term

-Virgin Money launched its 15-year fixed rate mortgage in 2019, one of only a handful of lenders to offer this type of product.
-Although it offers borrowers certainty over their finances, it doesn't enjoy the same flexibility as Habito One, with high early repayment charges meaning it is prohibitively expensive to switch deals in the first few years.
+Virgin Money launched its 15-year fixed-rate mortgage in 2019, one of only a handful of lenders to offer this type of product.
+The longer-than-average fixed term offers borrowers certainty over their finances but comes with high early repayment charges meaning it is prohibitively expensive to switch deals in the first few years.
 However, the mortgage is portable if the value of the new property is the same or higher.

 The key features of Virgin Money are: